steveklabnik/jujutsu-tutorial/src/sharing-code/updating-prs.md

 Only one commit, and it shows that our comment is on an outdated diff.

-This is really "rewriting" more than "rebasing," but rebasing also involve rewriting history and you may additionally want to rebase
+This is really "rewriting" more than "rebasing," but rebasing also involves rewriting history and you may additionally want to rebase.

 ## Rebasing with multiple changes